GENERAL QUESTIONS

 The Society has been very helpful to me; can I offer my assistance to the Society in any way?

 The Society is always very grateful for offers of assistance, irrespective of whether in financial terms, materials or research time.
-In a Society such as ours, which is run entirely by unpaid volunteers, one of the biggest problems is the cost of printing and photocopying large numbers of documents.
-In the past, most of this cost has been met from the committee’s own pockets, but, if anyone is able to offer to make even small numbers of photocopies for the Society, this would be of immense help.
+In a Society such as ours, which is run entirely by unpaid volunteers, one of the biggest problems is the time and cost involved in obtaining photocopies of documents from Record Offices, other archives and personal collections etc. In the past, much of this cost has been met from the committee’s own pockets, but it would be of immense assistance if anyone is able to help with obtaining documents and photocopies for the Society.

 Anyone able to help in any way is urged to contact the Secretary or the Chairman, either of whom will be delighted to hear from them.